Cloth Face Coverings a Masking Must at NHB/NMRTC Bremerton

-A masking must...all staff, such as Hospitalman Paighton Scott (left), Hospital Corpsman 3rd Class Katelynn Martin (right) and Hospitalman Stephen Mathis (center), patients and visitors at Navy Medicine Readiness and Training Unit Everett are required to wear cloth face covering(s) as part of the overlapping commitment to reduce the spread of the COVID-19 virus, as well as enhance the protection of the health and well-being of everyone (Official Navy photo by MC3 Meagan Christoph).
+The face cloth coverings are an integral – and visible – part of the overlapping commitment to reduce the spread of the virus, as well as enhance the protection of the health and well-being of patients and staff.

+According to Capt.
+Andrea Donalty, NHB/NMRTC Bremerton chief medical officer, current Health Protection Conditions requirements and Department of Defense (DoD) regulations dictate that everyone must be in compliance by using masks.

+“Essentially we are saying, ‘no shoes, no shirt, no service.’ except this is ‘no mask, no service.’
+We do realize there might be a specific case due to a legitimate reason why a person cannot wear a mask or cloth face covering.
+But the rules are clear,” said Donalty, adding that those who show up without their own mask will be provided one.

 |Date Taken: